-- The Adult Education Office (AEO) is developing a strategic plan to address the critical and emerging educational and workforce needs of adults throughout the state.
-The plan will provide a renewed vision for the California Department of Education's adult education system and identify strategies and resources necessary to implement the plan. - The CDE has implemented a statewide ABE initiative to address program improvement strategies in California ABE funded programs and classrooms.
-One focus of the ABE Initiative is student transitions into postsecondary programs and the workforce. - Statewide priorities include a focus on transitions to the workforce and postsecondary training.
+- The AEO is developing a strategic plan to address the critical and emerging educational and workforce needs of adults throughout the state.
+The plan will provide a renewed vision for the of CDE's adult education system and identify strategies and resources necessary to implement the plan. - Policy to Performance (P2P): Transitioning Adults to Opportunity.
+The CDE was one of eight selected by the U.S. Department of Education's Office of Vocational and Adult Education (OVAE) for this new initiative.
+The focus of the project is on transitioning adults to postsecondary education and training.
+Objectives are to enhance college readiness for low-skilled adults through increased and quality access to training and learning opportunities. - Teaching Excellence in Adult Literacy (T.E.A.L.)
+The CDE applied for and is one of 12 states selected for this federal initiative.
+The initiative targets enhancing the quality of teaching in ABE classes, with emphasis on evidence-based practices in writing instruction. - Statewide priorities include a focus on transitions to the workforce and postsecondary training.
 The California adult education system will demonstrate its effectiveness in moving students into postsecondary institutions, vocational training programs, and ultimately into higher paying, higher skilled jobs.